-The second installment of Art of the Hills, a juried exhibition highlighting the work of local artists, is coming to the Berkshire Museum in Fall 2020.
+The second installment of Art of the Hills, a juried exhibition highlighting the work of local artists, is now on view at the Berkshire Museum!

 Art of the Hills is a celebration of the rich, creative culture of our region, highlighting the current works of both emerging and established artists.
 This year’s jurors, artists Amy Myers and Seung Lee, have selected a diverse collection of 2D and 3D works that together create a rich and colorful experience that invites visitors to explore the myriad stories that can be found in each work.

-This contemporary exhibition will make its debut online on June 6.
-Visitors will be invited to tour our galleries online, learn about our featured artists, and join curators Amy Myers and Seung Lee for virtual gallery talks as part of Berkshire [email protected].
+This contemporary exhibition made its debut online on June 6.
+Visitors will be can tour our virtual galleries online, learn about our featured artists, and join curators Amy Myers and Seung Lee for a virtual gallery talk as part of Berkshire [email protected].